EmilyQiRabbit/RustChinese/4-Understanding-Ownership/2-What-Is-Ownership.md

 This works just fine and explicitly produces the behavior shown in Figure 4-3, where the heap data does get copied.

-When you see a call to clone, you know that some arbitrary code is being executed and that code may be expensive.
+When you see a call to `clone`, you know that some arbitrary code is being executed and that code may be expensive.
 It’s a visual indicator that something different is going on.

 ### Stack-Only Data: Copy